South African Criminal Law Journal

 • Recent Case: Sentencing

-• Clarity, consistency, and community convictions: Understanding the defence of consent in South African criminal law
+• Sharpening the subjective element of criminal liability in South African law

 • Recent Case: Law of evidence